 Do I have to be a woman to wear a white wedding dress at my wedding?

 No!
 Brides can be any gender and anyone can wear a white wedding dress if it affirms their gender expression.
 Weddings are about the celebration of love and brides deserve to celebrate their union in attire that aligns with who they are.

 Do I have to be a virgin to wear a white wedding dress?

-Also a hard no. A bride’s sexual behavior before and after her wedding day is a private matter, and the thought that the color of her wedding day attire should connote “purity” in this realm is outdated, old-fashioned, and quite frankly, no one’s business but her own.
+Also a hard no. A bride’s sexual behavior before and after their wedding day is a private matter, and the thought that the color of wedding day attire should connote “purity” in this realm is outdated, old-fashioned, and quite frankly, no one’s business but the bride's.

 Can I wear white if it’s not my first wedding?

 Absolutely!
 Whether it’s your first marriage or your seventh, your wedding day attire should reflect whatever makes you feel the most special in the moment.
 Whether that’s a poufy white ball gown or a casual floral jumpsuit, rest assured that as long as it feels right to you, it’s the right thing to wear.